-The one thing I would always caution against is buying hearing protection purely on price.
-This isn’t because cheap is always rubbish as in many cases cheap ear plugs or ear muffs may be perfectly good for the noise risks you have, while conversely a really expensive pair of hear defenders may be built to last until the 23rd Century but not be powerful enough for the noise you are trying to control.
+I would always caution against buying hearing protection purely on price.
+This is because cheap isn’t always rubbish and in many cases cheap ear plugs or ear muffs may be perfectly good for the noise risks you have, while conversely a really expensive pair of hear defenders may be built to last until the 23rd Century but may not be powerful enough for the noise you are trying to control.
 Price is not that great an indicator of how powerful or suitable a hearing protector is.

-Higher price is not synonymous with more powerful protection, it really has very little bearing on how strongly the protector reduces noise levels.
-For example, the E-A-R Push-In plug will knock about 38dB off the noise and are around 58p per pair, while the Flare Audio ISOLATE Pro plugs are actually a little weaker so offer slightly less protection and knock about 36dB off but cost £50 a pair.
-Both are reusable.
+As an example, the reusable E-A-R Push-In plug will knock about 38dB off the noise and cost around 58p per pair, while the Flare Audio ISOLATE Pro plugs cost £50 a pair but are actually weaker and offer slightly less protection (36dB).
 Paying £50 gets you a lower level of protection than paying 58p.
-Flare ISOLATE plugs just have better marketing to justify their price.
+Flare ISOLATE plugs just have better marketing.

-So, if price isn't good enough, you then need to have some means of deciding if hearing protection is good enough.
-Think of these three methods as 'OK', 'bit better and not too shabby', and 'the mutt's nuts'.
+So, if price isn't good enough, you then need to have some means of deciding if hearing protection is good enough and there are three different ways to do that.

 To be clear, all are compliant with the Noise Regs., just that some are better than others.

-I'll cover each of these in their own page as they can take a little bit of explaining, so have a gander at the menu and click away to your heart's content.
-(Although let's face it, your heart is probably telling you that you have a desperate urge to go and read Facebook rather than some geek droning on about noise...).
+Each of these are covered in their own page as they can take a little bit of explaining, so click away to your heart's content.
+(Although let's face it, your heart is probably telling you that you have a desperate urge to go and click on Facebook instead rather than some geek droning on about noise...).